simonava5/fishers-iris-data/README.md

 ## Strategy to Investigation
 ### Objectives
+* Explore differences between species with regards to the features measured through desciptive statistics, graphs and statistical tests
+* Identify relationships between features both across and within species, and test for the strength and statisical significance of these relationships
+* Implement a classification approach, identify which features were the most informative and assess the accuracy of the approach

 ### Data acquistion and formatting

 ### Data exploration

 ### Analyses
 #### Comparison across classes
 #### Correlation